 Traditionally we’ve textured drywall for two reasons.
 The first is because plaster has texture.
 So when we were used to looking at plastered walls, smooth drywall didn’t look right.
 Texturing the drywall made it look more like what we were used to seeing, which was plaster.
 A professional will still know the difference, but the texture made the wall look more “right.”
 There’s an art to texturing plaster, and you can’t get that same look straight out of a can, but it’s closer than smooth drywall.

 The second reason to texture drywall is to cover flaws.
 When you tape and mud drywall seams, it’s hard to get it all perfectly smooth.
 It’s doable, but it takes patience, good tools, and, frankly, it takes time to get good at it too.
 But if you texture the walls, you don’t have to get good at it.
-As long as you get it fairly smooth, any low and high spots just blend into the texture.
+As long as you get it fairly smooth, and knock off the high spots with a bit of sandpaper, any low spots just blend into the texture.